jenkinsci/plugin-usage-plugin/README.md

 The plugin will give you a report on how much every plugin will be used in all of your jobs (see the screenshot below).
 Therefore it will analyze the used extension points of each job.
-**Plugins used in pipeline scripts would not be listed normally as used by jobs, because they are used dynamically in Jenkinsfiles.**
+**Plugins used in scripted pipeline scripts would not be listed normally as used by jobs, because they are used dynamically in Jenkinsfiles.
+Declarative pipelines are supported experimentally**

 ![plugin view](screenshot.png)